-You are able to make different selections for the image size and JPEG quality with the PowerShot SD100.
+You can make different selections for the image size and JPEG quality with the PowerShot SD100.
 You have the following alternatives to choose from when it comes to the size of the image: 2048 x 1536 (L), 1600 x 1200 (M1), 1024 x 768 (M2), and 640 x 480 (S).
-There is a Super-Fine option, a Fine setting, and a Normal setting for JPEG quality.
-Please take into consideration that the SD100 does not offer a RAW or TIFF output.
+In addition, there is a Super-Fine option, a Fine setting, and a Normal setting for JPEG quality.
+Please consider that the SD100 does not offer a RAW or TIFF output.

 As we may have anticipated, the Super-Fine JPEG setting on the Canon camera produces photos that are practically devoid of artifacts.
-The amount of detail that is preserved in the image results in file sizes that are significantly bigger than the norm when using this quality option.
-If you have access to SD cards with higher capacities, I would recommend using the Fine JPEG setting for your camera.
+The amount of detail preserved in the image results in file sizes significantly more significant than the norm when using this quality option.
+If you can access SD cards with higher capacities, I recommend using the Fine JPEG setting for your camera.
 When viewed at a magnification of 100 percent, there is no discernible difference between it and the Super-Fine setting, but using Fine JPEG will save you 600 KB per image when it comes to storage space.

 ISO Sensitivity / Noise levels

-The ability to enhance the sensitivity of the sensor of a digital camera to allow for quicker shutter speeds and/or better performance in low light is referred to as the ISO equivalent setting.
-This is accomplished with a digital camera by “cranking up the volume” on the signal amplifiers that are included within the CCD.
-There is no such thing as a free lunch, though, as doing so also enhances background noise and may have an effect on the saturation of colors.
+The ability to enhance the sensitivity of the sensor of a digital camera to allow for quicker shutter speeds and better performance in low light is referred to as the ISO equivalent setting.
+This is accomplished with a digital camera by “cranking up the volume” on the signal amplifiers included within the CCD.
+There is no such thing as a free lunch, though, as doing so also enhances background noise and may affect the saturation of colors.

-The Canon PowerShot SD100 gives users the option to choose between four different sensitivities: 50, 100, 200, and 400 ISO.
+The Canon PowerShot SD100 allows users to choose between four different sensitivities: 50, 100, 200, and 400 ISO.
 After shooting a color patch chart (a GretagMacBeth ColorChecker) across a wide range of ISO sensitivities, our technique for comparing noise entails measuring brightness and RGB noise at a’mid’ grey patch.

 A Perfect White Balance

-The S45, G3, and S400 were all powered by the same Digic CPU, thus it was not surprising that the SD100 provided results that were extremely comparable.
-The only significant change was an improvement to the automated white balance when fluorescent light was present.
-An orange cast for the automatic white balance while working with incandescent light, good results for the preset white balances in practically any light, and near-flawless results for the manual white balance no matter the light.
+The S45, G3, and S400 were all powered by the same Digic CPU.
+Thus it was not surprising that the SD100 provided highly comparable results.
+The only significant change was an improved automated white balance when fluorescent light was present.
+An orange cast for the automatic white balance while working with incandescent light, good results for the preset white equalizers in practically any light, and near-flawless results for the manual white balance no matter the light.

-We didn’t anticipate the SD100’s modest two-times zoom lens to offer much in the way of macro capabilities, and we weren’t shocked when it didn’t.
-When shooting at wide-angle, we were able to attain the closest horizontal frame coverage of 67 mm (2.6 in).
+We didn’t anticipate the SD100’s modest two-times zoom lens to offer many macro capabilities, and we weren’t shocked when it didn’t.
+When shooting at wide-angle, we attained the closest horizontal frame coverage of 67 mm (2.6 in).

 Performance in a Flash

-When set to Auto ISO, the tiny flash unit that comes with the SD100 has a range of 3.0 meters (9.8 feet) at wide-angle and 2.0 meters (6.6 feet) when set to telephoto zoom.
-There was no color cast, and photographs taken with the flash had acceptable color and tonal balance.
-Exposure was generally quite good, and the camera did a fantastic job of metering the scene and determining the correct exposure.
-The SD100 does not have a setting for flash power compensation.
+When set to Auto ISO, the remote flash unit with the SD100 has a range of 3.0 meters (9.8 feet) at wide-angle and 2.0 meters (6.6 feet) when set to telephoto zoom.
+There was no color cast, and photographs taken with the Flash had acceptable color and tonal balance.
+Exposure was generally quite good, and the camera did a fantastic job of metering the scene and determining the correct direction.
+Unfortunately, the SD100 does not have a setting for flash power compensation.

 • 1600 x 1200